Koward/Improved_Models/README.md

 # The Improved Models Patch

 ![Logo](http://b.thumbs.redditmedia.com/aetMRPVEDnE3u3qmEA3_n1pp9RsZJ84-u_C9uWBaW6E.png)
-Hi !

 I had a while ago the idea of porting some Cataclysm m2s in WoW Classic.
 I first converted the models with tools found on Modcraft and fixed little things like textures to fit the 1.12 lighting system.
-A year I started my own tool, a [M2 Converter](http://github.com/Koward/jM2converter) in Java, allowing me to go further in the process.
+A year ago I started my own tool to [convert M2 models](http://github.com/Koward/jM2converter) in Java, allowing me to go further in the process.
 Now the models come from all extensions, even from Legion Beta.
 I hope you'll enjoy it ;)